sysrpl/Codebot.Setup/README.md

 sh install.fpc-3.0.sh
 ```

-This installer is a shell script.
-If you would like to view or suggest changes to the Linux install script, it's  [available on github here](https://github.com/sysrpl/Codebot.Setup/blob/master/linux/install.fpc-3.0.sh).
+The Linux installer is a shell script which builds Free Pascal and Lazarus from sources.
+If you would like to view or suggest changes to the script, it's [available on github here](https://github.com/sysrpl/Codebot.Setup/blob/master/linux/install.fpc-3.0.sh).

 > **Linux Installer Notes**
 > - The install folder defaults to `$HOME/Development/FreePascal`